Mamadama Bangoura

 Mamadama Bangoura (born November 10, 1993) is a Guinean judoka.

 Career

 She competed at the 2016 Summer Olympics in the women's 63 kg event, in which she was eliminated by Estefania García in the first round.
 She was the flag bearer for Guinea at the Parade of Nations.

 Mamadama Bangoura did not return to Guinea after the 2016 Summer Olympics in Brazil, having disappeared after leaving a message saying she wanted to "try her luck" abroad.
+She was one of two Guinean athletes disappearing shortly before the scheduled return of their country's contingent.
+The other was Amadou Camara, who competed in swimming events.